Potential Greitens impeachment would face legal ambiguities - Philly

 Gaw, a Democrat, was one of five lawmakers on a bipartisan committee that recommended the impeachment of Democratic Secretary of State Judi Moriarty in 1994 for the backdating of her son's candidacy filing paperwork for a state House seat.
 Election paperwork is a core function of the secretary of state's office, and the House impeached Moriarty on three misconduct counts.
 The Missouri Supreme Court, which conducted the subsequent trial, convicted her of all three and ousted her from office.

-In his case, Greitens has asserted: "This was a private mistake that has nothing to do with governing."
+Greitens has asserted that his affair was "a private mistake that has nothing to do with governing."

 Most of the constitution's list of impeachable offenses - such as "corruption in office" or "willful neglect of duty" - relate to the officeholder's job.